UnluckyMirco/A-Sequential-Segmentation-and-Classification-Learning-Approach-for-Skin-Lesion-Images/README.md

 ## HAM 10000 and its 7 classes

 The HAM dataset consists of ten thousand images divided into seven classes:
-- **Melanoma** (MEL): Melanoma is a malignant neoplasm originating from melanocytes, the cells responsible for skin pigmentation. %It represents the most lethal form of skin cancer, characterized by high morphological variability and a tendency for early metastasis.
+- **Melanoma** (MEL): Melanoma is a malignant neoplasm originating from melanocytes, the cells responsible for skin pigmentation.
+It represents the most lethal form of skin cancer, characterized by high morphological variability and a tendency for early metastasis.

 - **Melanocytic Nevi** (NV): Melanocytic nevi are benign lesions comprised of localized accumulations of melanocytes. %They are among the most common skin lesions, exhibiting a wide range of morphological appearances, typically circumscribed and with uniform pigmentation.

-- **Basal Cell Carcinoma** (BCC): Basal cell carcinoma is the most common form of skin cancer, originating from the basal cells of the epidermal layer. %It is characterized by slow growth and a low risk of metastasis, typically manifesting as nodular or ulcerative lesions.
+- **Basal Cell Carcinoma** (BCC): Basal cell carcinoma is the most common form of skin cancer, originating from the basal cells of the epidermal layer.
+It is characterized by slow growth and a low risk of metastasis, typically manifesting as nodular or ulcerative lesions.

-- **Actinic Keratoses** (AKIEC): Actinic keratoses are precancerous, scaly skin lesions induced by chronic exposure to ultraviolet rays. %They are considered precursors to squamous cell carcinoma and typically present as rough plaques on sun-exposed skin areas.
+- **Actinic Keratoses** (AKIEC): Actinic keratoses are precancerous, scaly skin lesions induced by chronic exposure to ultraviolet rays.
+They are considered precursors to squamous cell carcinoma and typically present as rough plaques on sun-exposed skin areas.

-- **Benign Keratosis-like Lesions** (BKL): Benign keratosis-like lesions encompass a variety of benign conditions, such as seborrheic keratosis, sebaceous hyperplasia, and clear cell acanthoma. %An overgrowth of the keratin component of the epidermis characterizes these lesions.
+- **Benign Keratosis-like Lesions** (BKL): Benign keratosis-like lesions encompass a variety of benign conditions, such as seborrheic keratosis, sebaceous hyperplasia, and clear cell acanthoma.
+An overgrowth of the keratin component of the epidermis characterizes these lesions.

-- **Dermatofibroma** (DF): Dermatofibroma is a benign cutaneous nodule commonly resulting from a reaction to minor injuries or insect bites. %It typically presents as a firm, slightly raised lesion with a brown to reddish color.
+- **Dermatofibroma** (DF): Dermatofibroma is a benign cutaneous nodule commonly resulting from a reaction to minor injuries or insect bites.
+It typically presents as a firm, slightly raised lesion with a brown to reddish color.

-- **Vascular Lesions** (VASC): Vascular lesions include a range of conditions characterized by abnormal proliferation or dilation of blood or lymphatic vessels. %Common examples are hemangiomas and vascular malformations.
+- **Vascular Lesions** (VASC): Vascular lesions include a range of conditions characterized by abnormal proliferation or dilation of blood or lymphatic vessels.
+Common examples are hemangiomas and vascular malformations.
 They typically present as red or purplish spots or nodules.

 ## Kvasir and its 8 Classes